Wappsto/arduino_wappstoiot/README.md

 Because of this it is adviced not to give identical names to children, example. two devices under the same network, or two values under the same device.

+It is also assumes you have created a account on www.wappsto.com, if not please create one first.

 ## Initialize Wappsto:
 Wappsto needs a reference to WiFiClientSecure when created, example.